Dispensary Page Types Map: What Pages Your Website Actually Needs

 Top 3–6 categories

-Contact + trust pages
+Contact and trust pages

 Reference: Near Me Research

-Categories first (shopping path)
+Categories first

 Reference: Speed Optimization